 It’s decor is simple, but functional and each of the rooms is air-conditioned and comes with a shower, toilet and towels.
 A breakfast buffet is offered daily and computer stations with internet access can be used free of charge in the lounge area.

-MOTEL ONE WIEN-HAUPTBAHNHOF where to stay in Vienna
+MOTEL ONE WIEN-HAUPTBAHNHOF

 Opened in May 2015, Motel One Wien-Hauptbahnhof is located right next to Vienna’s Main Train Station.
 The modern rooms are air-conditioned and equipped with a flat-screen TV and a bathroom and guests can enjoy the on-site bar and benefit from free WiFi.
 The public areas are spacious, well decorated and offer opportunities for guests to relax in the bar, lounge and terrace areas without every feeling crowded.